All humanity is one undivided and indivisible family.

 • Practicing Vulnerability: Being open about your own experiences can foster connection.

-• Empathizing with Adversaries: Crucially, Gandhi advocated for trying to understand the perspective, values, and suffering of opponents, seeing this as vital for peace, while recognizing that understanding does not require agreement.
+• Empathizing with Adversaries: Crucially, Gandhi advocated understanding opponents' perspectives, values, and suffering as vital for peace, while recognizing that understanding does not require agreement.

-• Using Gandhi’s Talisman: When facing a decision, “Recall the face of the poorest and weakest man [whom] you may have seen, and ask yourself if the step you contemplate is going to be of any use to him.”
-Imagine a community organizer facing a difficult decision about allocating limited resources.
-Remembering Gandhi’s Talisman, she pictures the most vulnerable person she knows in the community – an elderly resident struggling with mobility.
-She asks herself, “Will this decision truly help her?”
+• Using Gandhi's Talisman: When facing a decision, "Recall the face of the poorest and weakest man [whom] you may have seen, and ask yourself if the step you contemplate is going to be of any use to him."
+Imagine a community organizer facing a difficult decision about how to allocate limited resources.
+Remembering Gandhi's Talisman, she pictures the most vulnerable person she knows in the community—an elderly resident struggling with mobility.
+She asks herself, "Will this decision truly help her?"
 This empathetic check shifts her perspective, leading to a more equitable choice that prioritizes genuine needs.

 • Promote Peace and Non-Violent Conflict Resolution:

-• Engage in respectful Satyagraha-style dialogue, aiming to convert, not conquer.
+• Engage in respectful Satyagraha-style dialogue, aiming to convert rather than conquer.

 • Seek peaceful means to resolve conflicts in all spheres.
 Remember Gandhi's insight: "There is no way to peace; peace is the way."